chtheitmmmmm/chatserver/README.md

 ### config

 Before start, don't forget to have look on `./project.config.json`, in which the root field expected to be specified in advance, or your server would be annoyed that it cannot find the database.

-# chatserver
-A little chat server developed upon Nodejs and TypeScript